isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The second hook library, ``libdhcp_cb_cmds.so``, is optional.
 It should be loaded when the Kea server instance is to be used to manage the configuration in the database.
-See the :ref:`cb-cmds-library` section for details.
+See the :ref:`hooks-cb-cmds` section for details.
 This hook library is only available to ISC customers with a paid support contract.